PHELIX and Plasmaphysics Program Advisory Committee (PPAC)

 A) Online Questionnaire: Please complete the online webform incl. the supplement on safety aspects and an upload of the proposal itself.
 In the webform, please use the button "Back to menu" to return to the main menu, not your browser's back button.
 Text in free text fields should be short, e.g. in the experiment's title not exceeding 115 characters (incl. blanks).
 Please follow indications given in the webform.

 B) The Proposal should be structured and contain the following information:

-Cover Sheet (1 page): Title, Spokesperson (name, E-mail address, mailing address), GSI Contact Person, Target Station, Main experimental/Scientific goal(s) (max.
+Cover Sheet (1 page): Title, Spokesperson (name, E-mail address, mailing address), Local Contact Person, Target Station, Main experimental/Scientific goal(s) (max.
 4-5 lines), indication whether Continuation of a previous proposal (give experiment number), and Number of Shifts Requested (main or parasitic);

 Proposal Text (max.
 9 pages): Title, Spokesperson, Participants; Abstract;